Noni Madueke

-Chukwunonso Azuka Tristan "Noni" Madueke (born 10 March 2002) is an English professional footballer who plays as a winger for club Arsenal and the England national team.
+Chukwunonso Azuka Tristan "Noni" Madueke (/nɒni mədwəɪkəɪ/; born 10 March 2002) is an English professional footballer who plays as a winger for club Arsenal and the England national team.

+After playing youth football with Crystal Palace and Tottenham Hotspur, Madueke began his professional career with Dutch club PSV Eindhoven.
+He joined Chelsea in 2023, after four and a half years at PSV.
+Madueke was a part of Chelsea's UEFA Conference League and FIFA Club World Cup-winning teams in 2025.
+In July 2025, he moved to fellow London side Arsenal for a reported initial fee of £48.5m and won the Premier League title in his first season.

+Born in London to Nigerian parents, Madueke chose to represent England at the youth level.
+In August 2024, Madueke made his senior international debut in the 2024–25 UEFA Nations League against Finland and scored his first senior goal against Serbia in 2026 FIFA World Cup qualification.

 Early life

 Madueke is of Igbo Nigerian descent.
-He was born in Barnet, Greater London, and was educated at St Columba's College, a private day school in St Albans, Hertfordshire.
+He was born in Barnet, London, and was educated at St Columba's College, a private day school in St Albans, Hertfordshire.
 Upon signing for PSV Eindhoven, Madueke moved to the small village of Wintelre with his mother.

 Club career

 Early career

-Madueke joined Crystal Palace at the age of nine and spent three years at the club.
-He subsequently joined Tottenham Hotspur; he captained their under-16 side and made his under-18 debut at the age of 15.
+Madueke joined Crystal Palace at age nine and spent three years at the club.
+He subsequently joined Tottenham Hotspur; he captained their under-16 side and made his under-18 debut at age 15.

 PSV Eindhoven

-Madueke signed with Dutch club PSV Eindhoven in June 2018 on a three-year contract, rejecting an offer from Manchester United in the process.
+Madueke signed with Eredivisie club PSV Eindhoven in June 2018 on a three-year contract, rejecting an offer from Manchester United in the process.
 On 26 August 2019, Madueke made his senior debut in the Eerste Divisie for Jong PSV, coming on as a 64th minute substitute in a 1–0 loss to MVV.

 After making his debut for PSV's first team on 19 January 2020, in a 1–1 draw against VVV-Venlo, Madueke broke into the PSV team fully during the 2020–21 season, scoring on his first start for the club in a 2–1 win against Emmen on 19 September 2020.
 Madueke finished the season with seven Eredivisie goals.
 He was later described as having a "breakout" campaign, with nine goals and eight assists in all competitions.

-On 7 August 2021, Madueke scored twice in a 4–0 Johan Cruyff Shield win against Ajax, in turn helping to end Ajax's 17-game unbeaten streak.
+On 7 August 2021, Madueke scored twice in a 4–0 Johan Cruyff Shield win against Ajax, helping to end Ajax's 17-game unbeaten streak.
 On 26 August, Madueke signed a new contract with PSV, keeping him at the club until 2025.
 He was also given the number 10 jersey.